Soar-Development/soarchain-docs/docs/introduction/what-is-soarchain.md

 ### How Soarchain is changing the way, we get around?

-The MOTUS device is at the forefront of this innovation, connecting all cars to the Soarchain network with just a single plug-in unlocking access to an exciting array of applications and services.
-To set it up, you must plug a MOTUS device into your standard port for instantaneous access.
+The Soarchain device is at the forefront of this innovation, connecting all cars to the Soarchain network with just a single plug-in unlocking access to an exciting array of applications and services.
+To set it up, you must plug a Soarchain device into your standard port for instantaneous access.

 ### Purpose specific L1 solution